- January 25, 2016

 Healthy Teeth: Something To Drink To!

-Protecting your teeth and enjoying a drink don’t need to be mutually exclusive.
+Yes, alcohol is bad for your teeth.
+However, protecting your teeth and enjoying a drink don’t need to be mutually exclusive.
 Let us help you protect that smile with an appointment at our Shorewood office!
 To schedule a visit call us today at 815-725-5991 or simply fill out our online form.
 We look forward to seeing you soon!